CLARIAH/clariah-plus/tech-days/tool-discovery-pres-202206/tool-discovery-presentation-202206.md

 Scholars face various challenges:

-1. How to get an *up to date* and *complete* overview of all tools produced in CLARIAH?
+1. How to learn what tools CLARIAH has to offer? -- How to get an *up to date* and *complete* overview of all tools produced in CLARIAH?
     * Projects like CLARIAH and predecessors (CLARIN-NL) produce a large amount of software tools
     * Which tools are even considered CLARIAH tools?
-    * How much legacy to carry along?
+How much legacy from the past do we want to carry along?
     * Existing portals are often *incomplete* and *out of date* (e.g. CLAPOP), too reliant on manual curation
     * Existing portals cover only a single institute or a subset of CLARIAH tools

-## How to **NOT** get a sensible overview of all tools produced in CLARIAH?
+## How **NOT** to get a sensible overview of all tools produced in CLARIAH?

 Manually compiled lists, shared ad-hoc, are not sustainable: